cambridge-cares/TheWorldAvatar/JPS_VIRTUALSENSOR/README.md

 On the Blzegraph interface, click on the `Update` tab, then click on `Choose file` button and select `emission.owl` file from the following path of the `CoMo shared` Dropbox: CoMo shared\_CoMo_Developments\data\churchill_plume_visualisation\emission.owl.
 In the `Type` dropdown menu, which is just below the `Choose file` button, select `RDF Data` and in the `Format` dropdown menu, select `Turtle`.
 Finally, click on the `Update button`.

 ## HTTP requests
+Note that you need to install the humao.rest-client extension in VS code to run these files.
+If you are running the agent for Churchill college or Pirmasens, go to the examples in [With static point sources](#with-static-point-sources).
 A number of examples are prepared in the `HTTP requests` folder.
-Note that you need to install the humao.rest-client extension in VS code to run these files.

 ## Example
 ### With ships